 At the beginning of 2020, Chase and Lyft launched a partnership to reward cardholders with bonus points.
-Through March 2022, folks with the Chase Sapphire Reserve can earn 10 points per dollar on Lyft rides.
-Those with the Chase Sapphire Preferred and Ink Business Preferred earn five points per dollar, while those with the Chase Freedom Unlimited and Chase Freedom Flex earn 5 percent cash back (or five points per dollar).
+Through March 2025, folks with the Chase Sapphire Reserve can earn 10 points per dollar on Lyft rides.
+Those with the Chase Sapphire Preferred earn five points per dollar.

 Ultimate Rewards points give you a wide variety of ways to redeem them for travel and a decent rate of return no matter which method you prefer.
 Here are the best ways to redeem Chase Ultimate Rewards points for travel.

 Perhaps the simplest way to redeem Ultimate Rewards points is to cash them in for travel reservations, like booking flights, hotels, car rentals, cruises, vacation rentals, and activities, made directly through the Chase portal (look for “Travel” under the “Earn/Use” tab in your Ultimate Rewards account).

 The value you get for your points will depend on the specific card you carry.
 With the Chase Sapphire Reserve, your points are worth 1.5 cents apiece redeemed this way, while with either the Chase Sapphire Preferred or Ink Business Preferred, you get a value of 1.25 cents per point.
 The Freedom Unlimited and Freedom Flex only yield one cent per point, though you can redeem at the higher rates if you have one of the aforementioned cards.